-- In a separate bowl, combine egg, syrup and vanilla, then pour wet ingredients into dry ingredients and stir to combine; set aside.
+- In a separate bowl, combine egg, syrup, milk, melted butter, and vanilla, then pour wet ingredients into dry ingredients and stir to combine; set aside.

-- Cook 2 pieces of bacon, then break them up into tiny pieces and stir the bacon into the scone dough.
+- Cook 3 slices of bacon; set one aside, and break the other two up into tiny pieces and stir the bacon into the scone dough.

 - Flour a baking mat and then pour dough out onto the mat.
 Use your hands to form dough into a circular round, about ½" thick and 7"-8" circumference.
 Be careful not to roll it out too thin or the scones won't be the correct texture.